 - Blot dry with a clean cloth, or air dry.

 Many bracelets or pendants include gemstone features.
-Gently rubbing with a polishing cloth is recommended first.
-The soap and water methods above for silver and gold are safe for most colored or clear gemstones if more thorough cleaning is desired.
+Gently rubbing the pendant and gemstone with a polishing cloth is recommended as a first step.
+If additional cleaning is needed, the soap and water methods above for silver and gold are safe for most colored or clear gemstones.
+No additional cleaning steps should be required.

 - Opaque gemstones such as pearls, opals, turquoise, carnelian and onyx can be cleaned with a polishing cloth or a brief wiping with a damp cloth, but should not be subjected to stronger cleaning mixtures, as these softer stones are more susceptible to damage.